AlUgarov/Optimal_Alerts/README.md

 ## Setup
-Launch rundirectory.bat will produce all the results in the paper.
+Launch rundirectory.bat to produce all the results in the paper.
+Note: both Stata and R should be in the path variable.
-Launch runstata.bat to produce all the results produced in Stata (later in the pipeline)
+Launch runstataonly.bat to produce all the results produced in Stata (later in the pipeline).
+Note: Stata should be in the path variable.

 ## Software Requirements
 * Stata 14 or above
-* Stata packages:
+* Stata packages: estout
-* R
+* R 1.3 or above
-* R packages:
+* R packages: tidyr, dplyr, ggplot2, ggpubr, magrittr, wesanderson (for graphics)

 ## Status
 Work in progress.
 First pilot is completed.